 Facial Trauma Management

-At Rio Grande Oral Surgery, Dr. Gregory McGee is experienced and trained in all aspects of facial injury management, including emergency care, acute treatment, long-term reconstruction, and rehabilitation for patients of all ages.
+At Rio Grande Oral Surgery, Dr. McGee and Dr. Steel are experienced and trained in all aspects of facial injury management, including emergency care, acute treatment, long-term reconstruction, and rehabilitation for patients of all ages.
 To learn more, feel free to give our office in Albuquerque, NM, a call.
 And remember, if you experience a serious injury, seek emergency care immediately.